Lindsay Davenport: 1999

 Davenport started 1999 by winning the Sydney singles final and reaching the Australian Open singles semifinal, before losing to Amélie Mauresmo.
 She teamed with Natasha Zvereva to reach the doubles final, before losing to Martina Hingis and Anna Kournikova.

 At the Toray Pan Pacific Open in Tokyo, Davenport and Zvereva beat Hingis and Jana Novotná, to whom they had lost in three of the four 1998 Grand Slam doubles finals.
 Davenport's second singles title of the year was at Madrid where she defeated lucky loser Paola Suárez in the final.

-At Roland Garros, she reached the quarter-finals losing to Steffi Graf.
+At Roland Garros, she reached the quarterfinals losing to Steffi Graf.
 Along the way, she defeated qualifier and future four-times French Open champion Justine Henin in the second round.
 Davenport's next tournament championship was at Wimbledon.
 In the final, she defeated Steffi Graf in Graf's last career Grand Slam match.
 Davenport also won the doubles title at Wimbledon with Corina Morariu, defeating Mariaan de Swardt and Elena Tatarkova in the final.

 After Wimbledon, Davenport won the singles and doubles titles in Stanford and won San Diego in doubles with Morariu over Serena and Venus Williams in the final, the only doubles final the sisters have ever lost in their playing careers.
 She lost the US Open semifinal to eventual champion Serena Williams.
 To close the year, Davenport won two additional singles and the Chase Championships with a victory over Hingis in the final.